-The programme was evaluated by Drs Inge de Weerdt and Ruud Jonkers of ResCon Research, Haarlem Netherlands.
+The programme was evaluated by Drs Inge de Weerdt and Ruud Jonkers of ResCon Research, Hoarlem Netherlands.
 In the evaluation report (February 1998) delivered to the Trimbos - instituut (Netherlands Institute of Mental Health and Addiction) 611 interviews were conducted with patrons.
 One hundred and fifty questionnaires were distributed to coffeeshop managers/owners with 78 being filled out and returned to the evaluators - 52% response rate.

-As stated earlier, the programme targeting young users was carried out in 600 coffeeshops.
+As stated earlier, the initial phase sought to visit 800 coffeeshops in order to select the most appropriate 600 for targeting young users.
 Posters in the toilets referred to the 10 tip flyer on the counter in every coffeeshop.
 The tip flyers were designed to help the user avoid problems with the use of hash and grass.